• Skip to main content

 Inside: This collection of preschool easel painting activities includes tips and simple and fun painting ideas!

-Young children love to paint on the easel, but did you know there are also lots of benefits to this activity?
+Young children love to paint on the easel, but did you know there are also a lot of benefits to this activity?

 Preschool Easel Painting Activities